krr-uno-teaching/project-sudoku/README.md

 python autograder.py --question=2
 ```
 ### Question 3: Generalized Sudoku (10 points)
 For this question, we will represent the Generalized Sudoku.
 In the Generalized Sudoku the board can have any length that is a perfect square.
 Recall that a perfect square is a number that can be represented as the square of a natural number n.
-For the Generalized Sudoku, the instance will have a line specify the length of a side of the subgrid.
+For the Generalized Sudoku, the instance will have a line specifying the length of a side of the subgrid.
 For instance, for a 9x9 sudoku, we are going to add the line
 ```
 #const n = 3
 ```